HQarroum/awesome-iot/README.md

  - [Johnny-Five](http://johnny-five.io/) - Johnny-Five is the original JavaScript Robotics programming framework.
 Released by Bocoup in 2012, Johnny-Five is maintained by a community of passionate software developers and hardware engineers.
  - [WiringPi](http://wiringpi.com/) - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.

+#### Miscellaneous

+ - [IFTTT](https://ifttt.com/) - IFTTT is a web-based service that allows users to create chains of simple conditional statements, called "recipes", which are triggered based on changes to other web services such as Gmail, Facebook, Instagram, and Pinterest.
+IFTTT is an abbreviation of "If This Then That" (pronounced like "gift" without the "g").

 ## Protocols and Networks

 ### Physical layer